Gavin-OP/Gavin-OP.github.io/README.md

 ## Website Deployment

 - install [NodeJS](https://nodejs.org/en/download) with npm

 - run `npm install` to install all dependencies

-- run `npm run build` to build the website
+- run `npm run deploy` to build the website and deploy to gh-pages branch

+- update master branch by git
 -
 --------